HomeSafety News AngelSense—A Wearable GPS and Voice Monitoring Device for Kids

 On the mobile app, the formatting of the list occasionally encounters some problems with the type overlaying on itself in some spots and preventing clear legibility.
 This is likely due to some justification issues between sizing on mobile versus desktop, but it’s an annoyance worth addressing.

-I liked the ease of use and responsiveness of the app, and I was impressed that it never needed to be reloaded and didn’t choke under challenging circumstances.
+Our Experience I liked the ease of use and responsiveness of the app, and I was impressed that it never needed to be reloaded and didn’t choke under challenging circumstances.
 After initially being surprised at the minimalist design, I came to appreciate it with use and discovered everything I needed to manage the device.
 Find out more about how to download the AngelSense mobile app here.

 AngelSense has marketed this as a wearable GPS device geared toward children with disabilities, but in our testing we encountered a wide variety of uses that might appeal to parents and families in other situations.
 Checking in on aging parents with dementia, reassuring kids that help is on the way, or addressing changes in schedule and coordinating support with multiple caregivers become easier endeavors with AngelSense’s advanced technology.
 If you’re an anxious parent or a caregiver for someone with a disability, you’ll appreciate the reassurance AngelSense can provide.